AndTheManDrew/NightVision/NightVision/README.md

 ### 1.1.
 Everybody was night-time fighting...du du du du duh duh duh duh duuuh

-*...on this fine and dark night, I, Private Cheek, am going to teach you the sly and deadly art of night-time fighting, forged by the ancients of the first Sparta, tempered in the wars of antiquity, sharpened by Urb-World gangs, honed by... ...yes?... ...I don't give a **damn** if I said I would teach you this two quadrums, two minutes or two years ago, when I say 'I will teach you', what do you say?? ...Damn straight, you're honoured. *
+*...on this fine and dark night, I, Private Cheek, am going to teach you the sly and deadly art of night-time fighting, forged by the ancients of the first Sparta, tempered in the wars of antiquity, sharpened by Urb-World gangs, honed by......yes?......I don't give a **damn** if I said I would teach you this two quadrums, two minutes or two years ago, when I say 'I will teach you', what do you say?? ...Damn straight, you're honoured.*

 ## Features:
 - Adds Night Vision: No slow down in darkness.
 No negative thoughts []Adds Photosensitivity: Faster in darkness.
 Slower in bright light